ntk148v/til/openstack-mistral/README.md

 ### Workflows

 * Workflow represents a process that can be described in a various number of ways and that can do some jobs.
 Each workflows consists of tasks (at least one) describing what exact steps should be made during workflow execution.

+* Common workflow attributes
+    * **type**: Workflow type ('direct'/'reverse').
+    * **description**: Arbitrary text containing workflow description.
+    * **input**: List defining required input parameter names and optionally their default values.
+    * **output**: Any data structure arbitrarily containing YAQL/Jinja2 expressions that defines workflow output.
+May be nested.
+    * **output-on-error**: Similar with output that defines output of workflow to be returned if it error state.
+    * **task-defaults**: Default settings for some of task attributes defined at workflow level.
+Corresponding attribute defined for a specific task always takes precedence.
+        * on-error: List of tasks which will run after the task has completed with an error (*direct workflow only*).
+        * on-success: List of tasks which will run after the task has completed successfully (*direct workflow only*).
+        * on-complete: List of tasks which will run after the task has completed regardless of whether it is successful or not (*direct workflow only*).

+        ```python
+        try:
+            action()
+            # on-success
+        except:
+            # on-error
+        finally:
+            # on-complete
+        ```

+        * requires: List of tasks that a task depends on (*reverse workflow only*).
+        * pause-before, wait-before, wait-after, timeout, retry, concurrency, safe-return: Configures X policy.

+    * **tasks**: Dictionay containing workflow tasks.

 * **Direct workflow**: consists of tasks combined in a graph where every next task after another one depending on produced result.
 Direct workflow is considered to be completed if there aren't any transitions left that could be used to jump to next tasks.

 ![direct-workflow](https://docs.openstack.org/mistral/latest/_images/Mistral_direct_workflow.png)